 The harvesting modules purchase/sale funds will be administered by FONDEBOSQUE during the implementation of the project.
-This institution will be responsible for recovering the value of forest harvesting modules delivered to beneficiary concessionaires, even after the conclusion of the initial phase of the project reflected in this proposal.
-The revolving fund will be used to continue the implementation of the national training, extension and promotion program on the use of appropriate intermediate technologies in forest harvesting, as well as the acquisition of new equipment and machinery for the benefit of other forest concessionaires and/or communities.
+This institution will be responsible for recovering the value of forest harvesting modules delivered to beneficiary concessionaires to ensure project sustainability and will continue the implementation of national training, extension and promotion programs on the use of appropriate intermediate technologies in forest harvesting, as well as the acquisition of new equipment and machinery for the benefit of other concessionaires and/or native communities.